Skip to content

 print(result.prettify_json())

-The whole book.txt lives in the sandbox; the primary LM only sees its preview and length.
+The whole book.txt lives in the sandbox; the primary LM is given only the field's preview and its length.

 fields: